andrewccchan/andrewccchan.github.io/research/rpca.md

 <div class="video_with_caption">
     <iframe width="640" height="360" src="https://www.youtube.com/embed/f5dHmRSu8mQ"  frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

     <p> OCT volume and the extracted blood vessels. (left) The OCT volume displayed as a sequence of images with each image representing the  en-face view of the skin tissue at a particular depth.
 The white moving clusters are the red blood cells.
-These moving cells show the location of blood vessels in the live skin tissue.(right) The extracted blood vessels (red mask) superimposed on the sequence of OCT images </p>
+These moving cells show the location of blood vessels in the live skin tissue. (right) The extracted blood vessels (red mask) superimposed on the OCT image sequence. </p>
 </div>
 <br>